A value proposition is a promise. It describes the value you deliver to your clients.

 - Is your product uniquely different?
 If there are no products like yours on the market you might emphasise the innovative factors of your product.
 These could be either based on your unique features or your brand.

 - Do you offer great customer service?
-If you make things much easier for your customers you’ll build a loyal following from people who would rather buy from you, even if it costs more.
+If you make things much easier for your clients you’ll build a loyal following from people who would rather buy from you, even if it costs more.

 - How urgent is solving the problem?
 Understanding the element of urgency in demand for your product is important to building your value proposition.
 If there is a high degree of urgency, your value statement should mention your speedy and efficient turnaround for delivery.